LogJamb-Josh/CodingChallenge-WpfLinqDeliveryHealthKForce/readme.md

 After the code challenge was done and the meeting was over, I did complete the task.
 I timed it and It took me 45 minutes to complete.
 I suspect if I was familiar with the type of project and I didn't waste the first 30+ minutes figuring out what was going on, I would have completed the whole thing.

 ## Feedback
 Feedback was brief because we were out of time and ended up going 8 minutes over for the review part.
 It was mentioned that if I scrolled up I would see an error.
-Only now am I realizing I was using System.Linq twice.
+Only now am I realizing I included "using System.Linq" twice.
 I was also called out on my date math flub.
 Fair point.
 Also, it was briefly pointed out at one point my logic was wrong.
 I blame that of vague wording.
 Possibly a cultural thing.

 Otherwise, the feedback was that I appeared to have a fair grasp of the tech and did a good job.
 I felt like they were sincere.

 ## My Opinion
 I think this was a WPF app.
 I spent the first 30+ minutes figuring out how a WPF app works.
 I suppose this demonstrates that I have the ability to learn and adapt.
 It very much reminded me of finals week back in Computer Science school.
 But, I'm not a WPF developer.
 I'm working with Blazor.
 If they had just asked me about my Linq experience, I could have sent them the [other 2 day test I just took](https://github.com/LogJamb-Josh/CodingChallenge-DemoWebApiApex)

+## Final Result
+On 3/7/2022, I got a call saying I didn't get an offer on this job.
+Two reasons were given.
+1) I didn't demonstrate I knew C#.
+According to them, I took a full 20 minutes to write the first line of code in the WPF app.
+2) I didn't want to be a contractor.